Thuthu-KII/Lance/Docs/testing/test_plan.md

 ## Coverage and Tools

 - Initial attempts were made to integrate **Codecov** for coverage reporting, but due to configuration issues, the team switched to **Coveralls**, which is now successfully tracking test coverage.
-- Test coverage includes unit tests and integration tests across controllers, services, and routes.
+- Test coverage includes unit tests and integration tests across controllers, models, and routes.

 ## Test Scope